Check Out These Tips and Shortcuts to Insert and Format SmartArt in PowerPoint

 Keep pressing Escape until no object is selected and then keep pressing Tab until the desired SmartArt object is selected.

-3. Move between shapes in a SmartArt object
+3. Moving between shapes in a SmartArt object using a keyboard

 Select the SmartArt object or one shape in the SmartArt object and then keep pressing Tab to move to the next shape.